|Approved by||Council, 13 April 1999|

 - entrance into restricted courses (each course has its own procedures).

-Academic Grievance - any grievance which a student has against a staff member, staff members, or the University, because of a claim that he or she has sustained academic disadvantage, as a result of:
+- Any grievance which a student has against a staff member, staff members, or the University, because of a claim that he or she has sustained academic disadvantage, as a result of:

-HoD - the Head of Department or, where appropriate, the relevant Dean, Programme Co-ordinator or Head of Unit, or their nominee.
+- The Head of Department or, where appropriate, the relevant Dean, Programme Co-ordinator or Head of Unit, or their nominee.

 University staff are expected to comply with their contractual and professional obligations within the context provided by the University.
 The following responsibilities should be read in conjunction with the policies referenced.